 Read receipts tell other people when you've read their messages.
-Read receipts don't appear on your device—they appear on your friends' devices instead, so your friends can see exactly when you've read their messages.
+Read receipts don't appear on your device—they appear on your friends' devices instead, so they can see exactly when you've read their messages.
 If your friends have read receipts turned on, you can also see when they've viewed your messages.
-In our example below, we can see that the recipient read our text message at 9:34 AM.
+In our example below, we can see that the recipient read our text message at 9:34 a.m.

 While many people find read receipts helpful, others may prefer not to share this information.
 To enable or disable read receipts on your device, open Settings, then tap Messages in the left pane.
 Turn read receipts on or off, depending on your preference.